Accueil » All You Need to Know About Butter

 covers

-Butter and dairy products are our main source of omega-3 fatty acids, which are essential for our bodies!
+Butter and dairy products are our primary source of omega-3 fatty acids, which are essential for the body!

-Butter is part of our French gastronomic culture, and remains the essential product par excellence in the kitchen.
+Butter is a cornerstone of French gastronomy and remains the ultimate must-have in any kitchen.

 Butter is a staple product, a resource for farmers just like bread and wine.
 It accompanies dishes to give them an aromatic and nutritional richness.
 In itself, it is a food that is simple to make and complex in its flavour, thanks to its diversity and the ease with which it can become different.